jdunn596/rtgg-randobot/COMMANDS.md

 Usable by: anyone (unless lock is present)

-Roll a non-race seed (i.e. seed with spoiler log).
+Roll a seed with a spoiler log.
 This is identical to `!seed`, except for the addition of the spoiler log.
 The patch file will also not be encrypted.